-For the past 30 years, we've learned how to grow, and we're not stopping!
+For over 30 years, we've learned how to grow, and we're not stopping!

 We are dedicated to the restoration and preservation of military aircraft, military vehicles and memorabilia of those who flew and worked on military aircraft.
 Our approach, however, is not to glorify conflict but rather to make a future generation aware of the fact our way of life does not come without sacrifice.

 Adopting a name to memorialize the World War II Estrella Army Air Force Base, that which is now Paso Robles Municipal Airport, the Museum was chartered as a not-for-profit California corporation in 1992, and 501(c)(3) accreditation soon followed to establish us with the US Departments of Navy and Air Force, as well as the state of California, as an organization approved to receive surplus aircraft and other government properties.

 The majority of our funding comes from individual donations, admissions, memberships, special events and corporate grants.
 Our community has strongly supported us in the past and we will continue to insure that all donated funds are dedicated specifically towards our operations and growth.
 Your continued support is vital to our success and we very much appreciate all whom have dontated time, materials, funds and exhibits.